Frequently Asked Questions About Anal Cancer

 Call the National Cancer Institute's Cancer Information Service.
 The number is 800-4-CANCER (or 800-422-6237).
 They have information about treatment facilities.
 These include cancer centers and other programs supported by the National Cancer Institute.

 Look for other options.
-Check with a local medical society, a nearby hospital or medical school, or a support group to get names of doctors who can give you a second opinion.
+Check with a local medical society, a nearby hospital or medical school, or a support group to get names of healthcare providers who can give you a second opinion.
 Or ask other people who've had cancer for their recommendations.

 Q: How is anal cancer treated?

-A: Anal cancer may be treated using radiation, chemotherapy, or surgery.
-The goal of radiation therapy is to kill cancer cells by using X-rays.
+A: Anal cancer may be treated using radiation, chemotherapy (chemo), or surgery.
+The goal of radiation is to kill cancer cells by using X-rays.
 This is a common treatment for anal cancer.
-It can be used with or without chemotherapy.
-Chemotherapy is the use of drugs to shrink the tumor.
-In anal cancer, chemotherapy combined with radiation therapy can often cure the cancer without the need for surgery.
+It can be used with or without chemo.
+Chemo is the use of medicines to shrink the tumor.
+In anal cancer, chemo combined with radiation can often cure the cancer without the need for surgery.
 The goal of surgery for anal cancer is to remove the tumor from the anus, while leaving as much of the anus as possible intact.

-Doctors are always finding new ways to treat anal cancer.
+Healthcare providers are always finding new ways to treat anal cancer.
 These new methods are tested in clinical trials.
-Before beginning treatment, a person should ask his or her doctor if there are any clinical trials to check on.
+Before starting treatment, you should ask your healthcare provider if there are any clinical trials to check on.

 Q: What's new in anal cancer research?